Northern Europe battered by 3rd major storm; deaths hit 14

 Official weather warnings in Germany, where the latest storm is known as Antonia, were lifted on Monday, though disruption to transport continued in northern parts of the country.

-Insurance broker Aon estimated the insured damage in Germany from the successive storms at 1.6 billion euros (US$1.8 billion).
-The Dutch insurers' association estimated that the three storms caused at least 500 million euros (US$567 million) of damage across The Netherlands.
+Insurance broker Aon estimated the insured damage in Germany from the successive storms at 1.6 billion euros ($1.8 billion).
+The Dutch insurers' association estimated that the three storms caused at least 500 million euros ($567 million) of damage across the Netherlands.

 In Denmark, the storm uprooted trees and disrupted rail services in and around Copenhagen, the capital.
 Sweden saw heavy snowfall that shut down buses in its capital city of Stockholm.